SamuelSlavka/site/README.md

 SSH_ROOT_PRIVATE_KEY: [root enabled pk]
 ```

-## Run
+## Run the project
-This module has only immages so no need to build to run the main proxy use following:
+This module has only images so no need to build to run the main proxy use following:
 ```
-$ docker compose up
+$ docker-compose up
 ```